 Working in collaboration, we've designed ten workshop sessions based on self-identified needs in aspects of arts administration and organizational management.
 Topics include governance, financial planning, accessibility, development, conflict resolution, and anti-oppression training.

 We are currently recruiting facilitators!
 We invite industry professionals with specialized working knowledge on the respective topics to facilitate the sessions, address the limitations of current practices, and reimagine equitable approaches.
 Get in touch if you'd like to share your expertise.
 BIPOC professionals are prioritized.
-We offer at minimum CARFAC presentation rates of $316.
+We offer at minimum CARFAC presentation rates.

 gendaiclub [at] gmail [dot] [com]